-Savannah Lusk, a 2022 Pisacano Scholar, is a 4th-year medical student at West Virginia University (WVU) where she also completed her undergraduate degree in Exercise Physiology.
-She has accepted an early family medicine residency position at WVU Morgantown campus through WVU’s accelerated track program.
+Savannah Lusk, a 2022 Pisacano Scholar, graduated from West Virginia University (WVU) where she also completed her undergraduate degree in exercise physiology.
+She is currently a 1st-year resident in Morgantown, West Virginia.

 As an undergraduate student at WVU, Savannah was selected as one of five Foundation Scholars, the university’s highest award given to incoming freshmen, to receive a full academic ride for her undergraduate degree.
 Throughout her four years, she was involved in the Honors College at WVU as a peer mentor, tutor, and student teacher.
 While volunteering with the Mary Babb Randolph Cancer Center, Savannah dedicated her time to developing a student volunteer group known as Helping Hands.
 With the help of donors, her organization provided lunches and comfort items to cancer patients while receiving chemotherapy treatments.
 As an avid WVU sports fan, she also completed a year’s tenure as the alternate Mountaineer Mascot, using her platform to read to students across the state of West Virginia.
 At the end of her four years, she graduated summa cum laude and was inducted into the Order of Augusta, the highest honor given to the top eight graduating seniors.